Mehrzad-128/Mehrzad-128/README.md

 ---

-# ⚙️ Automation

-I also experiment with workflow automation using **n8n**.

-My experience includes connecting APIs and applications to automate practical workflows such as:

-* Sending emails
-* Calling and consuming APIs
-* Integrating applications such as Telegram
-* Connecting automated workflows with software systems

-I'm particularly interested in using automation to remove repetitive work and connect otherwise isolated systems.

----

 # 📈 Currently Learning & Exploring

 My current interests are centered around becoming a stronger backend and software engineer.